GraemeMalcolm/ai-stuff/instructions/01-instructions.md

     ![The editor containing code to analyze an image](../media/analyze-image-code.png)

-4. Don't worry too much about the code, the important thing is that it needs the endpoint URL and either of the keys for your Cognitive Service resource.
+4. Don't worry too much about the code, the important thing is that it needs the endpoint URL and either of the keys for your Cognitive Services resource.
 Copy these from the **Keys and Endpoints** page for your resource from the Azure portal and paste them into the code editor, replacing the **YOUR_ENDPOINT** and **YOUR_KEY** placeholder values respectively.

     > [!TIP]
     > You need to go back to the Azure Portal for your **Keys and Endpoint**.